CyberInt/redux-reuse/README.md

 code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself "DRY"), based on approach of composable higher-order reducers.

-It's very common for different reducers to react in the same way on some actions, one of the solutions to achieve code reuse in such a case is to use `combineReducers()` helper, but it will lead us to deeper state tree.
-What we really want is for our reducers to apply common logic on the existing state subtree that they manage, and that's it.
-Here is where the `extendReducer()` helper comes into play.

 `extendReducer()` allows you to add logic to reducer after it has been created, in other words you *extend* reducers.
 Using `extendReducer()` it is pretty simple to write composable higher-order reducers